ralflorent/namefully-docs/versioned_docs/version-1.2.0/overview.md

 - `Nama`: refers to a group of *Namon*, which I denominate **nama** (just like in criterion/criteria).
 For example, joining both *firstname* and  *lastname* is called a *Nama*.
 - `Name`: is a class representing a namon (a piece of name as string) with some extra capabilities.
-For example, you can capitalize a namon, extract its initials, compute summary, and more.
+For example, you can capitalize a namon, extract its initials, and more.
 - `FullName`: refers to all the 5 name parts (*Namon*) combined together.
 Know that all of them may not be defined in some cases.